 This was visible in the Northern Hemisphere.
 It wasn’t something too exciting, so of course the London sky was absolutely crystal clear…

 For a few hours, one side of the Moon went slightly darker.

 09 February.
 Supermoon, Snow Moon.

 The first Supermoon of this year.
-I explained this in details in a previous post, but essentially a Supermoon happens when it is at its closest to Earth.
+I explained this in detail in a previous post, but essentially a Supermoon happens when it is closest to Earth.
 And every full moon has a different name.

-It was a day of strong winds (in fact storm Ciara was round the corner) so my footage was quite shaky and I had to stabilise it in Adobe Premiere.
+It was a day of strong winds (in fact, storm Ciara was just around the corner), so my footage was quite shaky, and I had to stabilise it in Adobe Premiere.
 But I managed to capture the moonrise behind St. Paul’s Cathedral.

 18 February.
 Moon, Mars, Saturn, Jupiter.